4 Strategies for Agile Portfolio Management

 Needless to say, that’s a lot of balls in the air all at once, and project managers need to be extremely nimble in order to juggle them all.
 That’s why you need to think tactically, and have a highly strategic approach to making it work.

-Using the Right Agile Project Portfolio Manage Tools
+Using the Right Agile Project Portfolio Management Tools

 Let’s get one thing out of the way first: managing an entire portfolio of projects using agile systems is hard, but if you don’t have the right tools, it’s completely impossible.

 Using a tech stack that’s designed to manage multiple projects at the same time isn’t just a nice-to-have – it’s an absolute necessity.
-For any of the following strategic approaches to work in the first place, you need to have the right tools in place.
+For any of the following strategic approaches to work in the first place, you need to have the right tools in place, namely one of the better agile portfolio management tools.

 You have a variety of options for this, but make sure that you have certain features in place if you want to use agile strategies.